joshdirkx/typescript-cdk-pipeline/README.md

 In addition, the repository will need to be updated in `stacks/cdk-pipeline-stack.ts` to point the new location it was forked into.

-Commit your changes to GitHub.
+Commit and push your changes to GitHub.

 ### First Deployment